TBD54566975/developer.tbd.website/site/blog/2024-07-29-ways-we-use-vcs-today.md

 ---
 slug: 7-ways-we-use-vcs-today
-title: "7 Unexpected Ways Verifiable Credentials Are Used Today"
+title: '7 Unexpected Ways Verifiable Credentials Are Used Today'
-description: "Verifiable Credentials are more than a buzzword.
-Discover 7 real-world use cases revealing their hidden impact."
+description: 'Verifiable Credentials are more than a buzzword.
+Discover 7 real-world use cases revealing their hidden impact.'
 authors:
   name: Rizèl Scarlett
 tags: [Verifiable Credentials, Web5]